 How Does Video Strengthen Audience Relationships?

-• Cross-promotion: Involves leveraging your existing audience on different platforms to spread the word about your video podcast.
+- Cross-promotion: Involves promoting your show to existing audiences on different platforms to spread the word about your video podcast.

 Equipment Costs